atomantic/dotfiles/README.md

 - Enable HiDPI display modes (requires restart)

 ## Finder Configs
+- Keep folders on top when sorting by name (Sierra only)
 - Allow quitting via ⌘ + Q; doing so will also hide desktop icons
 - Disable window animations and Get Info animations
 - Set Desktop as the default location for new Finder windows